-5 Considerations for Designing Battery-Operated Products
+5 Considerations for Designing Battery Operated Products

 Written by Bill Scheremeta, Principal Electrical Engineer

-Extending battery life is one of the most important considerations for portable product design.
+Extending Extending the life of battery operated products life is one of the most important considerations for portable product design.
 For example, extending the battery life of implantable medical devices lengthens the time between surgical procedures.
 For consumer and industrial products, having the best battery life is a crucial competitive advantage.
 Customers expect a smooth and uninterrupted experience with a portable device.
 If the battery life is too short, then the experience is interrupted each time a battery has to be replaced or recharged.
 These interruptions frustrate the end-user, resulting in customer resentment, negative comments, and loss of revenue.
 Battery life is so important that leading battery manufacturers have exchanged lawsuits over misleading battery life claims even before products are envisioned.

 Whether you develop your products internally or outsource to a design services company, getting the right information to your Systems Engineering and Project Management teams will ensure that your product gets to the market as quickly as possible.
 In this blog, I will describe several considerations for developing your battery-operated product.